duleorlovic/aws_tips/README.md

 Connection draining is Time to complete "in-flight requests" while the instance is de-regestering or unhealthy.
 Default is 300 seconds (5min).
-You can set 30s
+You can set 30s if you have ready-to-use AMI.
+During this cooldown deregistration period ASG will not launch or terminate additional instances to allow for metrics to stabilize.
+Y/ou can use ASG Lifecycle Hooks to pause ec2 instance in the terminating state for troubleshooting.

 New requests are send to other healthy instances.
 All healthy statuses are:
 * initial: registering the target